- Chlamydia is spread through unprotected sex.

 How common is chlamydia?

-According to the Centers for Disease Control and Prevention (CDC), 1,526,658 cases of chlamydia were reported in 2015 (in the United States).
-However, there are many more people with chlamydia who don’t know they have it because they’ve never had symptoms.
+According to the Centers for Disease Control and Prevention (CDC), 708,569 cases of chlamydia were reported in 2017 (in the United States) which is a 22% increase from 2013.
+It is likely that there are many more people with chlamydia who haven’t been diagnosed because they’ve never had symptoms.
+Additionally, the rates of chlamydia are highest among women between 15-24 years old.

 Who is most likely to get chlamydia?